TJ-Adams/price-tracker/README.md

 3. Run `./check_price.py add` and follow prompts
 4. Schedule `./check_price.py run` with Cron to periodically check for the price
 5. Add products as needed and change scheduling
+6. run `./check_price.py force-text` to test out and get a text message

 ## Limitations
 - Websites that have a single product with multiple variations can cause issues.